Reviews On Using Interceptor for Your Dog

 When it comes down to it Sentinel is obviously the better choice if you are looking for flea protection as well.
 The cost for Sentinel is definitely going to be slightly more expensive, but what do you expect for extra protection in one medication?

 If you are looking for a heartworm preventative to give your dog you should always talk to your vet first.
 They will be able to tell you which product they personally would trust with their own dog.

 You should always get your dog tested for heartworm prior to starting them on a heartworm medication as taking a preventative if they are already infected could cause more harmful symptoms than heartworm alone.

 When it comes to Interceptor you cannot find a more effective worm preventative.
-It has been tested and proven to work for up to 30 days against roundworms, hookworms, tapeworms, and whipworms while also preventing heartworm.
+It has been tested and proven to work for up to 30 days against roundworms, hookworms, tapeworms and whipworms while also preventing hear

 - Prevents and treats all common worms